 In recent years Yonamine's athletic talent and contribution to normalizing the relationship between America and Japan after WWII has been well recognized around the globe.

 The 49ers celebrated Yonamine's football legacy during a 2002 preseason game with the Washington Football Team at Japan's Osaka Dome.
 Throughout the week Yonamine attended 49ers practices as a guest of Coach Steve Mariucci.
-Before the game, he was presented with a 49ers jersey labeled "Yonamine" and was celebrated as the first Asian-American to play pro football.
+Before the game, he was presented with a 49ers jersey labeled "Yonamine" and was celebrated as the first player of Japanese descent to play pro football.
 After serving as the 49ers honorary team captain, he retreated to the owners' box to view the game and received a highlight tape of his days as a 49ers running back and kick returner.

-"It was an honor to be the first Asian-American in the league," Yonamine said that day.
+"It was an honor to be the first in the league," Yonamine said that day.
 "I hope that other players from Japan can reach the same level."

 In November 2020, Yonamine will be inducted into the Asian Hall of Fame, established to educate the public about Asian contributions to the United States and the world, and to promote Asian artistic excellence and cross-cultural relationships.